firebase/emulators-codelab/steps/index.lab.md

 Nice!
 Now all of our tests pass.
 We have one pending test, but we'll get to that in a few steps.

-These tests are the bare minimum for the rules we wrote.
-You can find more complete tests in `functions/test_all.js`

 ## Check the "add to cart" flow again
 Duration: 02:00